Let's Re-Imagine Love Letters (Includes 3 examples to get you started!)

 When I was a child I would write letters that were littered with questions.
 It's hard to have a flow of conversation that way, since you won't get the answers until much later and you can't use them to inform the content of the rest of your message.
 As a rule, I try to make letters kind of timeless.
 In the example above, I've definitely contextualized the content in terms of world events and personal narrative, but the thoughts and feelings expressed are perennial.
 I'm rooting my writing in specific experiences but not in such a way that misremembering the details will make it nonsensical.
 You never had the details but you get the gist.
 People keep handwritten letters and so I try to write them so that they'll evoke the same feelings in the reader if they read it in 2 weeks, 2 years, or 2 decades.
 I need to get better at dating my letters for that reason, actually.

 I don't use letters for catching up.
 Certainly, they used to be, and some people still use them that way, but I've always felt ridiculous sharing an update in a letter, knowing that I'll speak to the person on the phone before the letter arrives.
 Especially these days, my relationships are mostly phone-based, with the letters as physical manifestation.
-This is where part of my creative practise comes from.
-If you've read my homepage, you probably stumbled across the line "I give you something to hold onto while your mind is far away."
+This is where part of my creative practice comes from.
+It used to say on my homepage "I give you something to hold onto while your mind is far away."
 Books, art, letters: same concept.

 hand written letters in a stack nice cursive